 3. Advise on the evaluation of evidence to inform revisions to the iodine NRVs, ensuring compliance with the 2016 NHMRC Standards for Guidelines and International best-practice.

-4. Advising on updates to the iodine NRV recommendations, including:
+4. Advise on updates to the iodine NRV recommendations, including:

 • developing proposed iodine NRV recommendations